adamstraube/JiraIssueLinkVisualiser/README.md

 * In Chrome go to Settings>Extensions and enable "Developer Mode"
 * Click "Load unpacked extension..." and open the directory where you cloned this repository

+# How to use
+ Go to https://adamstraube.github.io/a-better-way-of-viewing-links-between-issues-in-jira/ for more information.

 ## Built with
 * [Jquery](https://github.com/jquery/jquery)
 * [VivaGraphJS](https://github.com/anvaka/VivaGraphJS/)